civol/logic_tools/README.md

 The logical expression is an expression where:

-* a logical variable is represented by a single alphabetical character (hence there is in total 56 possible variables);
+* a logical variable is represented by a single alphabetical character (hence there is in total 56 possible variables), or a string of alphabetical characters enclosed by curly brackets.
 * a logical OR is represented by a '+' character;
 * a logical AND is represented by a '.' character (but it can be omitted);
 * a logical NOT is represented by a '~' or a '!' character;